-At the beginning of the residency each resident (PGY-2) will be awarded a professional allowance in the amount of $2,400 to use over the three years of residency.
-The purpose of this allowance is to assist with continuing education costs, such as meetings/travel (for example, one-week basic science course), American Academy of Ophthalmology (AAO) meeting, Association for Research in Vision and Ophthalmology (ARVO) meeting, books, journals, indirect lenses, etc. The Department works with residents to purchase their indirect lenses for use in the clinic and surgery (approximate cost $300-700).
+Each resident (PGY-2) will be awarded a professional allowance.
+The purpose of this allowance is to assist with continuing education costs, such as meetings/travel.
+American Academy of Ophthalmology (AAO) meeting, Association for Research in Vision and Ophthalmology (ARVO) meeting, books, journals, indirect lenses, etc. The Department works with residents to purchase their indirect lenses for use in the clinic and surgery.

 In addition to the above professional allowance, the department provides the following books at the beginning of residency:

 - Thirteen-volume set of Basic and Clinical Science Course Books